atomemeteore/chicken_RNAseq_analysis/CONTRIBUTING.md

-# Contributing to Chicken Tissue RNA-seq Analysis
+# Contributing to Chicken Muscle Shear Force RNA-seq Analysis

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: